kananahmadov2001/Virtual-Pet-App/README.md

 </p>

 ## Live Action
-If you would like to see the live action of the app, checkout the following video:
+If you would like to see the live action of the app, checkout the following video: screen-record.mov

 ## Installation
 1) Clone this repository: